Church office is located in the RECTORY

 Access: back door beside the garage

-Are performed in french or as a bilingual mass.
+Are performed in french or as a bilingual celebration.
 Contact us for more information.

 Baptisms - 2 months preparation